 Good question… what would you do if you were driving a car and your petrol light comes on, indicating you only have a small amount of petrol left?
 Would you start thinking: I am sure I can make it home?
 Or are you pulling over at the nearest petrol station reducing the risk of breaking down miles away from home?
 Some people would be willing to take the risk in this situation.
 In the workplace though, in my view, it is the duty of the employer to not allow their employees to take unknown risks on their own accord without the provision of equipment and training to protect them should they make a mistake in their own judgement.

 ‘Better safe than sorry’ and ‘Prevention is better than cure’ are two great sayings, making more sense within corporate health & safety than anywhere else.
 I hope you would stop and get some fuel, because you want to be on the safe side.
 You might have made it, but you didn’t want to take that risk.
 The bottom line is you cannot afford to break down.
 The fact that some professional’s activity involves a rather ‘unknown risk’ must urge key decision makers to remain at least open minded when it comes to body armour, stab resistant armor, body worn video solutions or additional training that can be made available.

 ‘Seat Belt’ Comparison

-We at PPSS Body Armour are globally respected and renowned experts in body armour for civil and homeland security services, as well as domestic frontline services, such as paramedics, hospital security, brand protection, investigation teams, local authorities, enforcement teams, public transport, university security and many others.
+We at UK headquartered PPSS Group are globally respected and renowned experts in body armour for civil and homeland security agencies, such as customs, immigration, border control etc as well as other domestic frontline services, such as paramedics, hospital security, brand protection, investigation teams, civil enforcement teams and public transport professionals.

-Should you ever have any questions in reference to body armour, then please do not hesitate and contact my team, and in the strictest of confidence they will help you to the best of their ability.
-This is exactly what we are all about!
+Should you ever have any questions in reference to body armour, then please do not hesitate and contact my teams, and in the strictest of confidence they will help you to the best of their ability.